 - A regular review of the ASG membership to include representatives from both hospital sites so that local champions will support engagement with good antimicrobial stewardship.
 The Terms of Reference have recently been reviewed and new members recruited to reflect diversity e.g. non-medical prescribers and junior medical representation. - A regular update of the Trust Antimicrobial Stewardship Policy.
 Quarterly audits measure compliance with this policy, with an escalation process in place for clinical specialities that require support to achieve compliance. - A rolling Antimicrobial Audit Programme in line with Start Smart then Focus has been in place across the Trust for a number of years.
 The results of the audits are available on the Trust Intranet so that trends can be reviewed by specialities and their peers.
-The ASG review and support the development of action plans in areas of poor compliance and specialities are required to report progress against these at the ASG.
-This has been particularly important in supporting the achievement of the AMR CQUIN antibiotic consumption targets over the past few years - The Trust's Antimicrobial Treatment and Prophylaxis Guidelines were reviewed and temporary alternative guidance issued when certain key antibiotics were unavailable due to global and national shortages. - A full review of the UHNM Adult Antimicrobial Treatment and Prophylaxis Guidelines was initiated during 2018/19. - The Antimicrobial Guideline App (Microguide) for mobile devices continues to support prescribers by facilitating easy access of antimicrobial guidelines at the point of prescribing.
-The web-based app allows more efficient updating of guidelines following review by ASG members. - There is an Antimicrobial Education and Training Strategy.
+The ASG review and support the development of action plans in areas of poor compliance and, going forward, specialities will be required to report progress against to the ASG.
+This has been particularly important in supporting the achievement of the AMR CQUIN antibiotic consumption targets over the past few years. - The Trust's Antimicrobial Treatment and Prophylaxis Guidelines were reviewed in response to global and national shortages of certain key antibiotics: alternative antibiotics were procured and temporary alternative guidance was issued. - A full review of the UHNM Adult Antimicrobial Treatment and Prophylaxis Guidelines was took place during 2019/20.
+Successful collaboration with specialities resulted in the development of a number of new guidelines to rationalise antibiotic prescribing in line with good antimicrobial stewardship.
+This work is on-going to support appropriate prescribing during COVID19. - The Antimicrobial Guideline App (Microguide) for mobile devices continues to support prescribers by facilitating easy access of antimicrobial guidelines at the point of prescribing.
+The web-based app allows more efficient updating of guidelines following review by ASG members.
+This year links to national guidelines have been embedded to facilitate timely access by prescribers - There is an Antimicrobial Education and Training Strategy.
 All antimicrobial stewardship-related presentations are available on the Trust Intranet. - Antimicrobial stewardship educational sessions for Pharmacy staff across both sites continue to be undertaken to support a uniform approach to antimicrobial stewardship and the quarterly antibiotic audit process.
 Sessions continue to be delivered on the increase in Gram negative infections and carbapenemase resistance, as well as key messages and supporting materials to support the CQUIN.
-Workshops on the prescribing, dosing and monitoring of two high risk drugs, gentamicin and vancomycin, are delivered as part of the antimicrobial stewardship induction programme to familiarise newly appointed pharmacists with the vancomycin and gentamicin dosing calculators and associated guidelines in place at UHNM, so that consistent advice and information is provided to prescribers and nursing staff. - In addition to pharmacist awareness sessions, the AMT provides training to each intake of overseas nurses recruited to UHNM as well as the preceptorship nurse scheme.
+Workshops on the prescribing, dosing and monitoring of two high risk drugs, gentamicin and vancomycin, are delivered as part of the antimicrobial stewardship induction programme to familiarise newly appointed pharmacists with the vancomycin and gentamicin dosing calculators and associated

+- guidelines in place at UHNM, so that consistent advice and information is provided to prescribers and nursing staff. - In addition to pharmacist awareness sessions, ad hoc sessions on AMS, gentamicin and vancomycin are provided for nursing staff, advertised via Trust Communications - The AMT provides training to each intake of overseas nurses recruited to UHNM as well as the preceptorship nurse scheme.
 This is important to align practice amongst colleagues who may have worked in different Trusts (and countries) with different approaches to antimicrobial stewardship.

-The following initiatives have continued to be expanded:
+The following initiatives have continued throughout the year:

-A rolling programme of antimicrobial sessions for Nursing staff.

-- Targeted ad hoc sessions for Specialities/Wards. - The development of gentamicin/vancomycin workshops for nurses on doses, monitoring and side effects of these high risk antibiotics. - Antimicrobial stewardship and antimicrobial resistance awareness sessions for Laboratory and Infection Prevention staff. - Engagement sessions with prescribers, nurses and pharmacists in relation to the updated UHNM Adult Antimicrobial Treatment and Prophylaxis Guidelines.
+- o A rolling programme of antimicrobial sessions for Nursing staff. - Targeted ad hoc sessions for Specialities/Wards. - The development of gentamicin/vancomycin workshops for nurses on doses, monitoring and side effects of these high risk antibiotics. - Antimicrobial stewardship and antimicrobial resistance awareness sessions for Laboratory and Infection Prevention staff. - Engagement sessions with prescribers, nurses and pharmacists in relation to the updated UHNM Adult Antimicrobial Treatment and Prophylaxis Guidelines.